-The Anne Arundel County Department of Health strongly recommends getting the 2020-21 seasonal flu vaccine by the end of October.
+The Anne Arundel County Department of Health strongly recommends getting the 2020-21 seasonal flu vaccine.
 The vaccine is available from local health care providers and pharmacists.
 For county residents who are uninsured, the Department of Health provides free flu immunizations by appointment.
-Call the Glen Burnie Health Center at 410-222-6633 to make an appointment.
+Call the Glen Burnie Health Center at 410-222-6633 or the Parole Health Center at 410-222-7247 to make an appointment.

 During the ongoing COVID-19 pandemic, getting a flu vaccine is more important than ever.
 Here are a few reasons why.

 - It is possible to have the flu at the same time as COVID-19 and other respiratory illnesses.
 Respiratory illnesses target the lungs.
 Although it’s too soon to tell how common co-infections will be, battling more than one respiratory illness at a time could have severe consequences.

 - The flu can weaken the body to the point that it is more susceptible to COVID-19.

 - Trips to the doctor or pharmacist because of the flu increase the chance of being around people with COVID-19 and contracting the disease.